PagBank

 in the Grand Cayman, Cayman Islands.
 Founded in 2006, the company primarily offers payment processing software for e-commerce websites, mobile applications, point of sale terminals, and payment terminals.
 It has been traded as a public company on the New York Stock Exchange since January 2018 with the ticker symbol PAGS.

-PagSeguro is part of Universo Online (UOL group), which, according to Ibope Nielsen Online, is Brazil's largest Internet portal, with more than 50 million unique visitors and 6.7 billion page views every month.
-In 2015, it was recognized as the "Best Payment Method" by the Congresso Afiliados Brasil (Brazil Affiliates Congress).
+PagBank is part of Universo Online (UOL group), which, according to Ibope Nielsen Online, is Brazil's largest Internet portal, with more than 50 million unique visitors and 6.7 billion page views every month.
+In 2024, PagBank received the AAA highest level from Moody's Ratings.

 History

-In 2006, UOL formed PagSeguro to be the company's financial services platform.
+In 2006, UOL formed the PagSeguro to be the company's financial services platform.
 In January of the following year, UOL acquired BrPay, a Brazilian electronic payment company that was incorporated into PagSeguro 6 months later.

-In November 2008, PagSeguro was elected the best website of the year in the Electronic Commerce category by Info Exame readers.
+In November 2008, the company was elected the best website of the year in the Electronic Commerce category by Info Exame readers.

 Also in 2008, it received the INFO Award, held by Editora Abril, in the same category: Electronic Commerce.

-By 2010, PagSeguro had more than 12 million registered users.
+By 2010, the company had more than 12 million registered users.
 In 2012, it partnered with Horus, an electronic payment means fraud prevention company.

 In 2012, it partnered with Nokia to process payments via Near Field Communication (NFC), a technology that enables the safe data transmission by approaching two cell phones.
-PagSeguro was the first company to implement NFC technology in Brazil.
+It was the first company to implement NFC technology in Brazil.

-In 2013, PagSeguro launched the MINI reader, a credit and debit card reader designed to enable payments via mobile applications.
+In 2013, it launched the MINI reader, a credit and debit card reader designed to enable payments via mobile applications.
 In that same year, it partnered with Cartão Mais! and iPAGARE Magento.
-Retailers that have a Magento store with the iPAGARE technology can use PagSeguro at checkout.

-PagSeguro received the PCI-DSS (Payment Card Industry Data Security Standards) certification in 2013.
+It received the PCI-DSS (Payment Card Industry Data Security Standards) certification in 2013.

+In 2015, it was recognized as the "Best Payment Method" by the Congresso Afiliados Brasil (Brazil Affiliates Congress).

+In May 2023, the company officially rebranded, becoming PagBank.
+Technically, the company's name was already PagBank PagSeguro, which encompassed its two business lines: digital banking and acquisitions.

+On June 6, 2025, PagBank announced its first dividend payment of USD 0.14 per share, with plans to distribute approximately 10% of net income as annual dividends.

+In April 2026, PagBank raised R$1.07 billion in its third public offering of financial letters in order to expand its banking division.